-- 1. DISTGCT: couple distances between two atoms when doing general coupling theory processes.
-The format is a string containing two integers, separated by a space. - 2.
-GALACTIC_DYNAMICS: planetary simulations are made possible (just for fun) by setting this environment variable, which allows setting epsilon_r = -1 in the .mdp file.
-Normally, epsilon_r must be greater than zero to prevent a fatal error.
-See www.gromacs.org for example input files for a planetary simulation. - 3.
-GMX_ALLOW_CPT_MISMATCH: when set, runs will not exit if the ensemble set in the .tpr file does not match that of the .cpt file. - 4.
-GMX_CAPACITY: the maximum capacity of charge groups per processor when using particle decomposition. - 5.
-GMX_CUDA_NB_EWALD_TWINCUT: force the use of twin-range cutoff kernel even if rvdw = rcoulomb after PP-PME load balancing.
-The switch to twin-range kernels is automated, so this variable should be used only for benchmarking. - 6.
-GMX_CUDA_NB_ANA_EWALD: force the use of analytical Ewald kernels.
-Should be used only for benchmarking. - 7.
-GMX_CUDA_NB_TAB_EWALD: force the use of tabulated Ewald kernels.
-Should be used only for benchmarking. - GMX_CUDA_STREAMSYNC: force the use of cudaStreamSynchronize on ECC-enabled GPUs, which leads to performance loss due to a known CUDA driver bug present in API v5.0 NVIDIA drivers (pre-30x.xx).
-Cannot be set simultaneously with GMX_NO_CUDA_STREAMSYNC. - 9.
-GMX_CYCLE_ALL: times all code during runs.
-Incompatible with threads. - 10.
-GMX_CYCLE_BARRIER: calls MPI_Barrier before each cycle start/stop call. - 11.
-GMX_DD_ORDER_ZYX: build domain decomposition cells in the order (z, y, x) rather than the default (x, y, z). - 12.
-GMX_DETAILED_PERF_STATS: when set, print slightly more detailed performance information to the .log file.
-The resulting output is the way performance summary is reported in versions 4.5.x and thus may be useful for anyone using scripts to parse .log files or standard output. - 13.
-GMX_DISABLE_CPU_ACCELERATION: disables CPU architecture-specific SIMD-optimized (SSE2, SSE4, AVX, etc.) non-bonded kernels thus forcing the use of plain C kernels. - 14.
-GMX_DISABLE_CUDA_TIMING: timing of asynchronously executed GPU operations can have a non-negligible overhead with short step times.
-Disabling timing can improve performance in these cases.
+- 1. GMX\DO\GALACTIC\DYNAMICS: planetary simulations are made possible (just for fun) by setting this environment variable, which allows setting epsilon\r = -1 in the .mdp file.
+Normally, epsilon\r must be greater than zero to prevent a fatal error.
+See www.gromacs.org for example input files for a planetary simulation. - 2.
+GMX\ALLOW\CPT\MISMATCH: when set, runs will not exit if the ensemble set in the .tpr file does not match that of the .cpt file. - 3.
+GMX\CUDA\NB\EWALD\TWINCUT: force the use of twin-range cutoff kernel even if rvdw = rcoulomb after PP-PME load balancing.
+The switch to twin-range kernels is automated, so this variable should be used only for benchmarking. - 4.
+GMX\CUDA\NB\ANA\EWALD: force the use of analytical Ewald kernels.
+Should be used only for benchmarking. - 5.
+GMX\CUDA\NB\TAB\EWALD: force the use of tabulated Ewald kernels.
+Should be used only for benchmarking. - 6.
+GMX\CUDA\STREAMSYNC: force the use of cudaStreamSynchronize on ECC-enabled GPUs, which leads to performance loss due to a known CUDA driver bug present in API v5.0 NVIDIA drivers (pre-30x.xx).
+Cannot be set simultaneously with GMX\NO\CUDA\STREAMSYNC. - 7.
+GMX\CYCLE\ALL: times all code during runs.
+Incompatible with threads. - 8.
+GMX\CYCLE\BARRIER: calls MPI\Barrier before each cycle start/stop call.